digitalpalidictionary/digitalpalidictionary.github.io/src/frequency.md

 ![image](pics/frequency/khuddaka.png)

 The Khuddaka Nikāya contains much material that differs not only in linguistic style, but also conceptually.
-It has been divied into three relevant sections for easy reference:
+It has been divided into three relevant sections for easy reference:

 ### 1. Early Wisdom Collection: